custom-components/sensor.ruter/README.md

 # custom_component to get info about next departures

-A platform which allows you to get information about next departure from spesified stop.
+A sensor platform that gives you information about next departures.

 To get started put `/custom_components/sensor/ruter.py` here:
 `<config directory>/custom_components/sensor/ruter.py`